inaimathi/cl-notebook/README.md

 A quick-ish video demo is available [here](https://vimeo.com/97623064) to get you sort-of-started.

 ### TODO
-- Eval code cells on load (don't change values though).
-On notebook load, import all its relevant packages
-- Display errors and warnings on the package specification (for nonexistent package/symbol imports)
-- Add publish-update! (the `(publish :cl-notebook-updates (update :action <action> ...))` pattern shows up pretty much everywhere)

 - Need a complete how-to set of videos at some point

 ##### Thoughts
-- The defpackage form probably should be treated as a cell.
-We'll want to do a lot of the same error reporting on it as on regular cells, BUT a - we want to evaluate it in a specific way b - we only ever want there to be one such cell c - we don't want it to show up at all (except for an edit button, maybe) if it contains the default value.
-	- NO!
-A package needs to be evaluated specially enough that it doesn't make sense to just use `capturing-eval` for this; we want it to be read first as a separate step, we want to load any unmet dependencies we can infer from the read version, we want a certain class of error to be automatically handled and eaten, AND we want all of this to be done in a namespace that doesn't correspond to the notebooks `namespace` (probably `cl-user` or `cl-notebook`).
-Oh, also, we don't particularly care about warnings here; we just want any errors that occur during the `read`/`eval` process

 - Charts need to support
 	- Being saved to a pure HTML+CSS (no javascript) file
 	- Resizing naturally with larger or smaller screen sizes